79man/deepwiki-open/README.md

 2. Enter a GitHub, GitLab, or Bitbucket repository (like `https://github.com/openai/codex`, `https://github.com/microsoft/autogen`, `https://gitlab.com/gitlab-org/gitlab`, or `https://bitbucket.org/redradish/atlassian_app_versions`)
 3. For private repositories, click "+ Add access tokens" and enter your GitHub or GitLab personal access token
 4. Click "Generate Wiki" and watch the magic happen!
+5. Once your wiki is generated, you can refresh any page individually using the new refresh buttons next to each page in the navigation tree or at the top of the page.
+6. Check analytics for cost and performance data for the entire wiki or any page.

 ## 🔍 How It Works